 Golden paintbrush adds splashes of bright yellow to the prairies of the Pacific Northwest when it flowers in late spring.
 This vibrant perennial plant is native to the prairies of Washington State, Oregon and southern British Columbia.
 As those prairie ecosystems were dramatically fractured and reduced in size by development, agriculture and fire suppression, golden paintbrush too became increasingly rare.
 However, a suite of public and private partners have worked hard to help populations rebound in recent years.
 At the time the species was federally-listed as threatened in 1997, fewer than 20,000 plants remained at just 10 sites.
-By 2018, more than half a million plants could be found at 48 sites.
+By 2018, hundreds of thousands of plants could be found at 48 sites.

 Golden paintbrush lives in a legacy of the ice age in the Pacific Northwest.
 Prairies in the region were created at the end of the last ice age, when glaciers receded and left large swaths of cleared land in their wake.
 These fertile landscapes, supplemented by glacial till, became a hot bed of ecological activity as dozens of species of insects, plants, mammals and reptiles migrated to open grasslands.
 Golden paintbrush can now be found in these open grasslands on glacial outwash prairies in the Puget Trough lowlands of Washington State and British Columbia, and on alluvial soils in the Willamette Valley, Oregon.
 In upland prairies of Washington, the species can also be found on unique mounded prairies known as mima mounds.